 The right question is not “how much does each option cost?”
 It is “what does this option enable, and what does it prevent?”

-A custom-built site with CRM integration and lead routing directly supports pipeline.
-A customer portal that reduces inbound support requests has a measurable operational ROI.
-A programmatic SEO infrastructure that produces 50 ranking pages over 12 months has a calculable traffic and lead value.
-AI builders rarely enable any of these outcomes.
-Custom development routinely does.
+A custom-built site with CRM integration and lead routing can directly support pipeline.
+A customer portal that reduces inbound support requests can have measurable operational ROI.
+A programmatic SEO infrastructure can create compounding traffic value over time.
+AI builders rarely enable these outcomes on their own.
+Custom development often does.

 For a B2B operator evaluating this decision, the relevant comparison is the value of the business outcomes the site will drive, not the sticker price of the build.
 AI automation ROI examples provides benchmarks for how similar investments perform in practice.